-- Return shipping label (FedEx Express, UPS or DHL, self-addressed).
-The FDA cannot accept FedEx Home or Ground labels.
+- Return shipping label (FedEx Express or UPS, self-addressed).
+Please note the FDA cannot accept FedEx Home or Ground labels.

-CDNE requestors must sign a Shipper's Certification Statement for devices not exported from the United States indicating compliance with applicable requirements of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+CFG-NE requestors sign a Shipper's Certification Statement for devices not exported from the United States indicating compliance with applicable requirements of the Federal Food, Drug, and Cosmetic Act (FD&C Act).

 Detailed instructions are available while in CECATS by clicking on the question mark symbol on the page.
 Instructions can also be accessed on the CECATS Help Documentation web page.